Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 and find yourself with a blank viewport.
 There are two ways to fix this:

 #.
 Select an object in the :doc:`Outliner </editors/outliner>`,
-   then zoom to that object with :menuselection:`View --> Show Active` or :kbd:`NumpadPeriod`.
+   then zoom to that object with :menuselection:`View --> Frame Selected` or :kbd:`NumpadPeriod`.
 #.
 Use :kbd:`Home` to fit all objects into the 3D View.